bidle/CodaLess/README.md

 You can download the plugin from [Panic](http://panic.com/coda/plugins.php#Plugins) (the topmost plug in) or if you want to be sure to get the latest build download the zip from the [releases page](https://github.com/idmean/CodaLess/releases).

+#Supported Less Versions

+CodaLess officially supports less 2.2.0 and above.

+#Minify using Clean CSS

+As of 2.0.4 CodaLess no longer uses less’ minify option (which was deprecated in less 2.2.0) but the Clean CSS plugin for less which you can install by running:

+    sudo npm install -g less-plugin-clean-css

+You then need to check the `Use Clean CSS Plugin` in the preferences.

 #Usage

 Whenever you save a less file (file with extension `.less`) it will be compiled.

 #Preferences

 Go to `Plug-ins > CodaLess Preferences` in Coda.
-It's currently possible to change the output path and to minify output.

 ![Preferences Screen Shot](preferences.png?raw=true)